kpn-dsh/dsh-cli/docs/settings_targets.md

 When using the `robot` authentication method, each platform/tenant combination also needs a password.
 These passwords are not stored in the target files.
-For security reasons, passwords are stored in your computers keychain, supported for Mac OsX and Windows.
-Support for the linux keychain is available, but not tested yet.
+For security reasons, passwords are stored in your computers keyring, supported for Mac OsX and Windows.
+Support for the linux keyring is available, but not tested yet.

 When using the `single-sign-on` authentication method, an encrypted refresh token for the platform needs to be stored in the platforms directory.